rvanbekkum/vsc-xliff-sync/README.md

 ## Usage

-Generate/Update the base localization file using the angular-cli, then use the extension to merge the changes into existing file.
+Generate/Update the base localization file using the angular-cli, then use the extension to merge the changes into a new or an existing translation file.

+The extension will try to find corresponding translations units within an existing file for each units in the base file by searching units in the following order:

+> 1. By Id
+> 2. By Meaning & Source
+> 3. By Meaning & Description (optional)
+> 4. By Meaning (optional)

+If no translation unit is found, the unit is added and tagged as missing.

 ### Using the Command Palette

-> 1. CMD + Shift + P to open the command palette
+> 1. F1 or CMD + Shift + P to open the command palette
-> 2.  i18n Sync
+> 2. Angular i18n: Sync

+### Using keyboard shortcut

+> 1. Ctrl + Windows + S or Ctrl + Cmd + S (default shortcut)

 By default, the extension expects the base file to be named `messages.xlf`.
 If no corresponding file is found, you are prompted to identify the base file.
 This setting will be saved for future use.
 If the extension is invoked from a localization file, that file will be updated, otherwise the extension will prompt you for the file to update.
 You can also create a new file.

+## Find Missing Translations

+Missing Translations are tagged and highlighted.
+You can use the extension to navigate between missing tranaslations

+### Using the Command Palette

+> 1. F1 or CMD + Shift + P to open the command palette
+> 2. Angular i18n: Next

+### Using keyboard shortcut

+> 1. Ctrl + Windows + N or Ctrl + Cmd + N (default shortcut)

 On Macbook Pros the extension's commands appear on the touchbar within xlf files.